antimof/UxPlay/README.txt

 with "cd .. ; rm -rf build".*

-The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage and README files) It can also be found in the build directory after the build processs.
+The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage to `/usr/local/man/man1` and README files to `/usr/local/share/doc/uxplay`).
+It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.

 **Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies.
 Older distributions